Nation Easy Radio

-Easy Radio South Coast is an Independent Local Radio station based in Southampton, England, owned and operated by Nation Broadcasting.
+Nation Easy Radio is an Independent Local Radio station based in Southampton, England, owned and operated by Nation Broadcasting.
 It broadcasts to the South Coast of England.
 The station has been part of the Easy Radio network since September 2022 when the Hits Radio licensing name agreement ended.

 As of September 2024, the station has a weekly audience of 38,000 listeners according to RAJAR.

 History

 107.8 FM in Southampton

 The 107.8 FM service launched under the name SouthCity FM on 5 September 1999.

 In 2004, the licence was acquired by Southampton Football Club, who renamed the station as The Saint, effectively making it an FM version of their existing club station of the same name (which was broadcasting on digital TV and online).
 The service was at this point based at studios within Southampton FC's ground, St Mary's Stadium.

 On 26 July 2007, Southampton FC confirmed it had sold the station to South Wales-based radio group Town & Country Broadcasting – a firm headed by lifelong Southampton FC fan Jason Bryant (formerly of Talksport and Virgin Radio).
 The sale led to a rebranding of the station as 107.8 Radio Hampshire from 6 August 2007.
 As Radio Hampshire, the station combined adult contemporary music with information and breaking news from Southampton FC; match coverage also continued, and the station continued to be operated from the studio at St. Mary's.

 Radio Hampshire joined Nation Radio, 102.1 Swansea Bay Radio, 102.5 Radio Pembrokeshire, 97.1 Radio Carmarthenshire, 97.5 Scarlet FM and 106.3 Bridge FM in the T&CB portfolio.